Mathematics (MATH)

 Prerequisite: MATH 111

 Reviews matrix algebra and solution of systems of equations using matrices.
-This course covers other matrix applications, linear programming, set theory, probability, stochastic processes, game theory, and Markov chains emphasizing applications in business and economics.
+This course covers other matrix applications, linear programming, logic/set theory, counting and probability theory, and optionally Markov chains or game theory, emphasizing applications in business and economics.

 Meets general education requirements: GE-Math/Science/Comp Sci Elec, GE-Numerical Understanding